This blog will answer common questions about colour coded cleaning, including how it is used and why it’s so important.

-Do I have to use colour coding in cleaning?
+Do I have to use colour coding for cleaning?

 According to BICSc: “With the exception of the healthcare industry, there are currently no compulsory standards regulating the cleaning industry.”
-This means there is no legal requirement to introduce or follow colour coding cleaning practices.
+This means there is no legal requirement to introduce or follow a colour coding cleaning system.

-However, many businesses recognise the benefits of using colour-coded cleaning equipment and colour code systems have been adopted in many industries.
+However, many businesses recognise the benefits of using this cleaning process and colour code systems have been adopted in many industries.

 5 benefits of colour coding cleaning practices

-- Streamline cleaning processes and make cleaning more consistent and effective
+- Streamline your cleaning process and make cleaning more consistent and effective.

 Industries that use colour coded cleaning

 Tips to set up an effective colour coded cleaning system

 It is a good idea to purchase new equipment if you are implementing a colour coded cleaning system in your workplace.